 What is diabetes and how is it connected to chronic kidney disease?

 Diabetes mellitus (DM) is a common condition, affecting around 7% of the UK population.
-It is the most common cause of chronic kidney disease (CKD), responsible for around a third of people needing kidney replacement therapy (dialysis or pre-emptive kidney transplant).
+It is the most common cause of chronic kidney disease (CKD), and is responsible for around a third of people needing kidney replacement therapy – dialysis or a pre-emptive kidney transplant.

 In both types of diabetes, because the glucose can’t get into your cells, it builds up in the blood.
 If left untreated, high glucose levels can cause serious damage to your body, including your eyes, heart, feet and kidneys.

-Whichever type of DM you have, even when diabetes is controlled, the disease can lead to kidney problems.
-Fortunately, most people with diabetes do not develop a kidney problem that is severe enough to progress to end-stage renal disease (ESRD), requiring dialysis and/or a transplant.
+Whichever type of diabetes you have, even when it is controlled, the disease can lead to kidney problems.
+Fortunately, most people with diabetes do not develop a kidney problem that is severe enough to progress to end-stage renal disease (ESRD), which requires haemodialysis (HD) or peritoneal dialysis (PD) or a transplant.

 Diabetes-related kidney disease accounts for 27.5% of new cases of kidney failure